ktoso/rx-wiki/Filtering-Observables.md

 [[images/rx-operators/skipLast.png]]

 You can ignore the last _n_ items emitted by an Observable and attend only to those items that preced them, by modifying the Observable with the `skipLast(n)` method.
 Note that the mechanism by which this is implemented will delay the emission of any item from the source Observable until _n_ additional items have been emitted by that Observable.

+There are also versions of `skipLast()` that ignore the items emitted by an Observable during a specified period of time before the Observable completes.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#skipLast(int)">`skipLast(count)`</a>